davidrihtarsic/Experiental_Learning_of_Robotics/book/0410_How_DC_Motor_Works.md

 ## HOW THE DC MOTOR WORKS

+A DC motor (Direct Current motor) is an electrical machine that converts electrical energy into mechanical energy.
+It works by using electromagnetic principles to generate rotary motion.

+Here is how a DC motor works in more detail:

+- The DC motor has two main parts: the stator and the rotor.
+The stator is the stationary part of the motor, and the rotor is the rotating part.
+- The stator consists of a coil of wire that is wound around a core.
+When an electric current flows through the coil, it creates a magnetic field around the core.
+- The rotor consists of a permanent magnet or a coil of wire that is mounted on a shaft.
+When the rotor is placed inside the stator, the magnetic fields of the stator and the rotor interact with each other.
+- If the stator's coil is energized with a DC current, the magnetic field it creates will rotate around the core.
+This causes the rotor to rotate as well, since it is attracted to the moving magnetic field.
+- The speed and direction of the rotor's rotation can be controlled by adjusting the strength and polarity of the current flowing through the stator's coil.
+This is typically done using an H-bridge circuit, which allows the current to be reversed and the motor to run in both directions.

 ### Task: MAKE DC MORTOT RUN

 1. Connect the DC motor to the battery and make it run.